mah0001/metadata-editor-docs-v2/quick_start_image.md

 - ***PDF documentation***

   A PDF version of the metadata can be automatically created.
-Select PDF documentation then click on GENERATE PDF.
-When the PDF is generated, click on DOWNLOAD PDF.
+Select PDF documentation then click on `GENERATE PDF`.
+When the PDF is generated, click on `DOWNLOAD PDF`.
 You will obtain a bookmarked PDF file with all entered metadata.
 Note that such a PDF document is more relevant for data types other than images.

 - ***Publish to NADA***

-  If you have a NADA catalog and the credentials to publish content in it, you can also "Publish to NADA".
-Select a configured NADA catalog, select the options as shown in the screenshot below, and click PUBLISH.
+  If you have a NADA catalog and the credentials to publish content in it, you can also `Publish to NADA`.
+Select a configured NADA catalog, select the options as shown in the screenshot below, and click `PUBLISH`.

   ![image](img/ME_UG_v1-0-0_quick_start_image_publish_to_NADA.png)